 However, there are a few easy rules to illustrate the geographical distribution of prices.
 The further East you go, the lower the tuition fees get.
 Moreover, when you move to the North, prices get higher.
 Here is what these rules look like in numbers:

-The DMD degree you obtain from a European medical school will be recognised worldwide as they follow the highest quality of education standards.
-You can start to practice as a dentist right after graduation.
+The DMD degree you obtain from a European medical school will be recognised worldwide as they follow the highest education standards.
+You can start to practise as a dentist right after graduation.

 The General Dental Council in the UK and the Irish Dental Council require international graduates to have at least 1600 hours of clinical experience as part of their study programme.
 Every dental school overseas meets this requirement.
 You will automatically qualify to take the Overseas Registration Exam (ORE).

-All dental schools in Europe are listed on the World Directory of Medical Schools and recognised by the World Health Organisation.
+All European dental schools are listed on the World Directory of Medical Schools and recognised by the World Health Organisation.
 This means that the USA and Canada will accept your degree and grant you the right to apply for licensure.

-To register in Australia, you need to have passed a dental degree that includes at least 4 years of full-time academic study, and dental degrees in Europe are either 5 or 6 years long.
+To register in Australia, you must have passed a dental degree that includes at least 4 years of full-time academic study, and dental degrees in Europe are either 5 or 6 years long.

 The top 10 universities to study dentistry in Europe for international students are:

 Check out the full list of medical and dental schools in Europe that teach in English.
 If you'd like to save hours of researching on your own, contact an expert advisor now for FREE advice on your best options abroad.

 The courses are generally split into pre-clinical and clinical years.
 The first couple of years of study focuses more on fundamental knowledge such as Anatomy, Biochemistry, and Physiology.

 The clinical years are more practical-based.
 Here is where you’ll gain experience and try out the technical knowledge you’ve learned at dentistry universities abroad.
 You will interact with patients and treat their dental problems daily.